 To buy or view more detailed product information and pricing, please click on the technical datasheet page below:

-The peptide is used to block Anti-MKK4 Antibody reactivity.
+The peptide is used to block Anti-MKK4 (pT261) Antibody reactivity.

 Quality Control: The quality of the peptide was evaluated by reversed-phase HPLC and by mass spectrometry.
+Bone, Brain, Kidney, Liver, Lung, Muscle, Nerve, Prostate, Skin, Vascular tissues are correlated with this protein.
+MAP2K4 also interacts with the following gene(s): CD40, MAP2K7, MAP3K1, MAP3K8, MAPK14, MAPK8, MAPK8IP3.
+Breast Neoplasms, Cell Transformation, Neoplastic, Inflammation, Lung Diseases, Lung Neoplasms, Necrosis, Neoplasm Metastasis, Neoplasms, Experimental, Ovarian Neoplasms, Pancreatic Neoplasms are some of the diseases may be linked to MKK4 (pT261) Blocking Peptide.
 The following patways have been known to be associated with this gene.
-Bone, Brain, Kidney, Liver, Lung, Muscle, Nerve, Prostate, Skin, Vascular tissues are correlated with this protein.
-Adenocarcinoma, Brain Diseases, Breast Neoplasms, Inflammation, Lung Diseases, Lung Neoplasms, Necrosis, Neoplasms, Experimental, Ovarian Neoplasms, Pancreatic Neoplasms are some of the diseases may be linked to MKK4 Blocking Peptide.